mendix/docs/content/howto/mobile/setting-up-google-firebase-cloud-messaging-server.md

 	![](attachments/push_notifications_cloud_messaging.png)

 1. On this tab, upload either your APNs key or your APNs certificate(s).
-For more information on APN SSL certificates, see [How to Set up the Apple Push Notification Server](setting-up-apple-push-notification-server).

 ## 6 Setting Up a Service Account